 William closed the glass box back over the red button.

 “We had our chance and we blew it.”

-He flipped a switch and shutters open up all around the room unveiling two planets towering above him with the sun illuminating planets faces as they face each other in tidal combat.
-Like grass, numerous vortexes begin sprouting from the atmospheres and connecting to the other as the planets feast on each other.
+He flipped a switch and shutters opened all around the room to unveil two planets towering above him.
+The sun illuminated the planets' faces as they bulged in tidal combat.
+Like grass, multiple vortexes sprouted from the atmospheres and connected to the other as the planets feasted on each other.

-Spider-like cracks grow around the windows as parts of the ship is torn apart by the colliding giants.
+Spider-like cracks split the windows as parts of the ship ripped apart by the colliding giants.